Connect with ITS

-- DND (a.k.a., BlitzMail) and other central systems account creation and password resets.
+- Dartmouth account creation and password resets.

-- Instruction on how to back up your data to your or a friend's external hard drive or iPod.
+- Instruction on how to back up your data to you or a friend's external hard drive or iPod.
 We do not back up data to computers or external drives owned by the IT Service Desk.

 Additionally, we will try to help with any computer-related problem not specifically mentioned above.
-If we can't solve the problem, we will refer you to another Computing Services staff person or an outside vendor.
+If we can't solve the problem, we will refer you to another Information Technology Services staff person or an outside vendor.
 Examples of this type of referral may include help with the UNIX operating system, help with specialized equipment, or hardware upgrades or repairs.
 We do not do anything that requires us to open the computer because it could void the computer's warranty, and we are not insured for that type of service.
 If you need additional memory, a new hard drive, or something replaced within your computer, we will refer you to The Computer Store or to an outside vendor.

 In addition, we have created a list of supported hardware and software with which we are familiar.
 This list can be found on the Supported Hardware and Software Web page.
 Students who can purchase items found on this list make it easier for the IT Service Desk staff to help them.
 Items not on this list are given a lower priority for support than items on this list.

 Requests for help are prioritized in the following manner:

 - Requests for help that come from people who are at the IT Service Desk window requesting assistance.

 - Requests concerning a computer that will not run when this is the only computer to which the user has access will be responded to as soon as we receive the message, or as soon as we finish helping someone else whose computer also falls into this category.
 If your computer falls into this category and is not one of the computers we support, you may be referred to an off-campus vendor for assistance.